HealthSamurai/documentation/modules-1/profiling-and-validation/fhir-schema-validator/supported-implementation-guides.md

 <details>
 <summary>Description</summary>

 The QICore Implementation Guide defines a set of FHIR profiles with extensions and bindings needed to create interoperable, quality-focused applications.
-The profiles in this implementation guide derive from and extend the [US Core](http://hl7.org/fhir/us/core) profiles to provide a common foundation for building, sharing, and evaluating knowledge artifacts across quality improvement efforts in the US Realm. (built Fri, Mar 1, 2024 18:46+0000+00:00)
+The profiles in this implementation guide derive from and extend the [US Core](http://hl7.org/fhir/us/core) profiles to provide a common foundation for building, sharing, and evaluating knowledge artifacts across quality improvement efforts in the US Realm. (built Mon, Aug 12, 2024 16:12+0000+00:00)

 </details>

 **Versions**

+* `hl7.fhir.us.qicore#7.0.0-ballot`
 * `hl7.fhir.us.qicore#6.0.0`
 * `hl7.fhir.us.qicore#6.0.0-ballot`
 * `hl7.fhir.us.qicore#5.0.0`